-Observers from the MFish Scientific Observer Programme collect biological data on SBT, and bycatch data for catch characterisation.
+Observers from the MFish Scientific Observer Programme are responsible for collecting biological data on SBT and bycatch data for catch characterisation.
 Length, weight (both processed and whole weights) and sex are recorded regularly for SBT and all major fish bycatch species.